Ramnagar, Udhampur: Ramnagar Specialities

 Ramnagar is known for its Golgappas (Pani Puri), Chocolate (Barfi), Sund (panjeeri), Patisa and its exotic local food – Rajma-rice (served with chutney made from dried seeds of pomegranate) is one of the cuisines of Ramanagar.
-Another speciality of Ramnagar is Kalaadi or Kalari cheese, which is a variety of processed cheese.
+Another speciality of Ramnagar is Kalaadi Kulcha It is a type a cheese usually consumed with bread and tea and Kalari cheese, which is a variety of processed cheese.
 Kalaadi, specially made in the Ramnagar district of Jammu province is considered to be the best in quality all over the state.

 Dogra cuisines include Ambal (sweet-salty vegetable made of pumpkin), Khatta Maas, Kulthein di Dal (a Dogra Pulse (legume)), Dal Patt, Maa da Madra, Rajma, Auriya and Kalari (authentic Dogra cheese).
 Pickles typical of Jammu are made of Kasrod, Girgle, Mango with Saunf, Zimikand, Tyaoo, Seyoo, and Potatoes.
 Auriya is a dish made with Potatoes.
 During weddings, it is typical to make Kayoor (another cuisine served with sweet curd), Sund (sweet dish made of dry-fruits) and Sewian (buur).